This bibliography covers circa late 18th century to the modern day.

-Fahey, Tony, ‘Nuns in the Catholic Church in Ireland in the Nineteenth Century’, in Girls Don’t Do Honours: Irish Women in Education in the 19th and 20th Centuries ed. by M. Cullen (Dublin: Women’s Education Bureau, 1987), 7-30.
+Fahey, Tony, ‘Nuns in the Catholic Church in Ireland in the Nineteenth Century’, in M. Cullen ed., Girls Don’t Do Honours: Irish Women in Education in the 19th and 20th Centuries (Dublin: Women’s Education Bureau, 1987), 7-30.

 Ferguson, Catherine, Margaret Anna Cusack (The Nun of Kenmare): Knock November 1881 – December 1883 (Warrenpoint, Co Down, 2008).

 Flaherty, Teresa A., Crossings in Mercy: The Story of the Sisters of Mercy Papua New Guinea, 1956-2006 (St. Mary’s, S.A.: Openbook Howden Design & Print, 2008).

 Flaxman, Radegunde, A Woman Styled Bold, the Life of Cornelia Connelly 1809-1879 (London: DLT, 1991).

 Forshaw, Helen et al eds., History, Society of the Holy Child Jesus (7 vols, 1996-2005).

 Frith, Joy, ‘Pseudonuns: Anglican Sisters and the Politics of Victorian Identity’ (unpublished doctoral thesis, Queen’s University, Canada, 2004).